QuatroCode/simplr-gulp/README.md

         * `Build.Configs.Folders` - copies configs folder from source to build directory
     * `Build.Html` - copies all `*.html` files from source to build directory
     * `Build.Scripts` - compiles TypeScript with sourcemap from source to build directory
+        * `Build.Scripts.Typescript` - compiles TypeScript with sourcemap from source to build directory
+        * `Build.Scripts.Tslint` - check for tslint warnings
     * `Build.Styles` - compiles `*.scss` files from source to build directory

 * `Build:Production` - compiles, minifies and uglifies source files with production environment (starts all `Build.*:Production` subtasks)